Date of publication – DeadlineDate of publication – Deadline02/08/2021 – 10/08/2021

 - Comply with all relevant R2P policies and procedures, particularly with respect to the Code of Conduct.

 - Higher education in law, DRR, conflict studies or other relevant field.

-- Proven capacity to conduct analytical activities, design and produce quality knowledge products, including policy and legal papers, etc.
+- Proven capacity to conduct lobbying and advocacy activities, design and produce quality knowledge products, including policy and legal papers, etc.

-- Minimum 2 years of work experience in the field of analytical activities and/or advocacy.
-Experience of working with the Ukrainian public authorities, as well as background in DRR issues are a strong asset.
+- Minimum five years of work experience in the field of advocacy and/or legal practice.
+Experience of working with the Ukrainian Parliament and Ukrainian executive state institutions and a background in DRR issues are a strong asset.

 - Excellent ability to communicate effectively in English, Ukrainian and Russian, both verbally and in writing.